bacpop/PopPUNK/docs/index.rst

 Details
 -------
+A full description of the method can be found in the `pre-print <https://doi.org/10.1101/360917>`_.

 ``PopPUNK`` uses the fast k-mer distance estimation enabled by `mash <https://mash.readthedocs.io/en/latest/>`_ to calculate core and accessory distances between all pairs of isolates of bacteria in a collection.
 By clustering these distances into 'within-strain' and 'between-strain' distances a network